13 Things To Ask Your Landscaper When Designing Your Backyard

-The scope of work of a landscaper will depend on the type of service you will be availing.
-You also need to be honest with yourself.
-Is this something that you can manage to do on your own after your landscaper hands over their design or will you need your landscaper to manage and oversee the whole process?
+The scope of work will depend on the type of service you want to be executed.
+Is this something that you can manage to do on your own afterward, or will you need your landscaper to manage and oversee the whole process?

 6. What is the estimated cost?

-Cost is perhaps the most important aspects of hiring a professional landscaper.
+Cost is perhaps the most crucial aspect of hiring a professional landscaper.
 One good thing about hiring a landscaper is that they can work around your budget.
-They can provide better and affordable alternatives if there is something you want but cannot afford.
+They can provide better and affordable options.
 Just like architects, landscapers charge per square footage.
-Another question to ask is: How much is the charge if there are additional or unforeseeable changes in the scope of work?
+Another question is: How much is the cost of unforeseeable changes in the scope of work?

-Some landscapers won’t charge costs if there are minor changes but it’s best to be clear beforehand of the different terms and conditions.
+Some landscapers won't charge for minor changes, but it's best to be clear at the onset of the terms and conditions.
 Read your contract carefully to make sure that everything is clear between you and your landscaper.

-Landscapers usually offer their clients different options.
-You may decide that you want the project done in phases so discuss this with your landscaper.
+Landscapers usually offer their clients alternatives.
+You may decide to do a project in phases, so discuss this with them.
 You can also inquire about different options for plants and materials.

 7. How long will it take to complete?

-The timeline of a landscape project will depend on many factors: the length of time the selected plants will grow, the ordering of materials, and some unexpected setbacks like rain or storms.
-Instead of setting a deadline for your landscaper, be reasonable and ask them for an estimated date of completion factoring unforeseen scenarios.
+The timeline of a landscape project will depend on many factors: the length of time the selected plants will grow, the ordering of materials, and setbacks like rain or storms.
+Instead of setting a deadline for your landscaper, be reasonable, and ask them for an estimated date of completion.

-Along with asking the date of completion, ask your landscaper when will the garden grow?
-Certain plants may take some time.
+Along with asking the date of completion, ask your landscaper when the garden will grow?
+Individual plants may take some time.
 Large trees will take some years before full maturity.
-Ask your landscaper which plants will grow quickly and which ones could be an extra feature and are worthy of a splurge.
+Ask your landscaper which plants will grow quickly and which ones could be an extra feature worthy of a splurge.